 This way you will be able to determine what you actually need, for example, whether you need tubes or pans.

-I will discuss what each product contains, what is the product’s quality and how it performs, its pros and cons, and of course the pricing.
+I will discuss what each product contains, the product’s quality and how it performs, its pros and cons, and of course the pricing.
 Ready to find the best watercolor sets for beginners?

 I’ve reviewed 5 watercolor sets, so you don’t have to spend money while figuring it out!